VishaL6i9/Ollama-For-AMD-Installer/README.md

 ## Acknowledgments

-- Thanks to the contributors and maintainers of the libraries and tools used in this project.
+- Thanks to the contributors and maintainers of the libraries and tools used in this project

 ---

-For any questions or support, please open an issue on GitHub.
+For support or questions, please open an issue on GitHub.